FAQ – Frequently Asked Questions

 If I am not part of a pre-arranged group, can I still visit the museum?

 Joining one of our guided tours as individual visitors is very simple.
-You can either book your tickets online, or call us to make a reservation for one of our tours according to the availabilities.
+You can either book your tickets online, or call us to make a reservation for one of our tours depending on availability.

 I have booked a tour for the Musée des Arts Forains, can I also visit the other rooms?

-The Musée des Arts Forains is the name of one of our rooms, yet it also how the general public calls us.
+The Musée des Arts Forains is the name of one of our rooms, yet it also what we are called by the general public.
 During the guided tours our guides will take you to at least two rooms of the Pavillons de Bercy, including the Musée des Arts Forains.

 Am I allowed to try the vintage merry-go-rounds?

 Through the guided tour, your guide will invite you to try some of our centenarian carousels and fairground attractions.
-These 19th century rides were primarily intended for adults, but accompanied children are allowed to try them as well.
+These 19th century rides were primarily intended for adults, but younger children who are accompagnied by a parent or guardian are allowed to try them as well.

 Is there a minimum age to visit the museum?

-There is no age restriction to visit the Pavillons de Bercy, yet the tours are always guided.
-Despite their liveliness, their duration may feel a little ling for younger children who aren’t used to remaining focused.
+There is no age restriction to visit the Pavillons de Bercy, but the tours are always guided.
+Although the tours are animated and the carousels are fun, the tour may be too long for young children to maintain focus.

 Can I take pictures in the museum?
 With a flash?

-Souvenir photos to be kept for the family are allowed, with or without a flash.
+Souvenir photos are allowed, with or without a flash.

 Are dogs allowed?

 Assistance dogs are welcomed.
-Small dogs carried in a bag are allowed.
+Small dogs carried in a bag are also allowed.

-Is there a locker room or a left luggage office?
+Is there a locker room or a closet for luggage ?

-We have neither a locker room nor a left-luggage office.
-There is no room dedicated to leaving your luggage.
-Moreover, since the reinforcement of the Vigipirate plan, luggage that is larger than cabin-size is not allowed on the site.
+We do not have a room dedicated to storing your luggage or other bags.
+Moreover, since the reinforcement of the French government’s Vigipirate plan, luggage that is larger than cabin-size is not allowed on the site.

 Can I have something to eat on site?